CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

    nodejs server.js
    ```

-### Task 2: Create Migration Project and migrate data to Azure CosmosDB
+## Task 2: Create Migration Project and migrate data to Azure CosmosDB

-In this task, you will create a Migration project within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.
+In this task, you will create a Migration project within Azure Database Migration Service and then migrate the data from MongoDB to Azure Cosmos DB.
 In the later exercises, you will be using the Azure CosmosDB to fetch the data for the products page.

 1. In the Azure Portal, navigate to your **contosotraders** virtual machine in the **ContosoTraders-<inject key="DeploymentID" enableCopy="false" />** resource group.